-If you have a deaf or hard of hearing student enrolled in your course, Disability Resources may schedule a Sign Language Interpreter or Communication Access Real-Time (CART) reporter to work in your class.
-The function of these rigorously trained professionals is to facilitate communication in your classroom.
+If you have a deaf or hard of hearing student enrolled in your course, Disability Resources may schedule a Sign Language Interpreter or Communication Access Real-Time (CART) writer to facilitate communication in your class

 Working with an interpreter:

-Working with a Communication Access Real-Time (CART) reporter:
+Working with a Communication Access Real-Time (CART) writer:

 - CART writers are trained court writers who use a steno machine, laptop computer and software to record everything you say verbatim and in real-time.

 - At the conclusion of each class, the writer will provide a copy of the lecture text to the student.

 - This copy is for the student only and is not shared with other class members.